ubirajaramneto/hapi-graylog/README.md

 No, this plugin can only send messages through UDP, although coding a TCP interface would be very easy to do.
 Just open an issue if you need it or contribute to the project by coding the TCP interface.
 Any help is appreciated.

+### Does this plugin allows compression?

+Yes, all GELF messages sent through UDP are compressed using ZLIB.

 ### Why this plugin was created?

 I wanted a Graylog library that was well maintained in order to use it to create a Hapi.js plugin.